next-hat/nanocl/README.md

 <br />

-**Nanocl** is an open-source distributed system designed to revolutionize developers' workflows.
-It aims to provide an easy solution for localhost development, addressing common issues like CORS and cookies when working with complex microservice architectures.
+**Nanocl** is an open-source distributed system designed to revolutionize developers' workflows.<br/>
+It aims to provide an easy solution for localhost development, addressing common issues like CORS and cookies when working with complex microservice architectures.<br/>
 Nanocl also facilitates seamless deployment to production.
 By empowering developers and DevOps professionals, Nanocl helps optimize workflows, enhance security, and reduce operational costs.

 **Join our *[discord][discord]* and help us shape the future of infrastructure management.**